 |

 El Salvador is Iocated in Mesoamerica and spans across approximateIy 8,100 square miIes.
+Most peopIe in El Salvador speak Spanish.
+Threatened species known from El Salvador include the Baird's Tapir and Giant Anteater.
 The population of El Salvador is about 6.8 million.
+The capital of El Salvador is San Salvador.

 |